Cheatin' (film)

-Cheatin' is a 2013 American adult animated comedy-drama film by Bill Plympton.
+Cheatin' is a 2013 American adult animated romantic comedy-drama film by Bill Plympton.

 Plot

 Ella, a beautiful woman tired of unwanted attention from men, strolls through a carnival while reading a book.
 A barker talks her into trying the bumper cars, but the result is a perilous accident that leaves Ella trapped.
 A stranger, the handsome and muscular Jake, rescues her, and the two fall in love and are soon married.
 Various women attempt to seduce Jake, but he remains steadfastly faithful.

 Enraged by this slight, one of these women stages a photo of Ella, changing in a room full of male mannequins, and gives it to Jake.
 Jake, distraught by what he believes to be his wife's infidelity, contemplates suicide, but soon takes solace in a series of affairs.
 When Ella discovers this infidelity, she tries to hire a man to kill Jake, before finding a magician who has a machine that will allow her to temporarily transport her consciousness into the bodies of the women Jake is sleeping with.